-- Your primary care physician should be kept updated about your skin cancer treatment and any test results. - Your local pharmacist is a great source of knowledge about the medications you are taking.
-Have all of your prescriptions filled at the same pharmacy to avoid the possibility of harmful drug interactions. - Make sure your oncologist knows of any other medical conditions you have or any pain you are experiencing so that they can consult with your primary care physician or specialist as needed.
+- · Your primary care physician should be kept updated about your skin cancer treatment and any test results. - Your local pharmacist is a great source of knowledge about the medications you are taking.
+Have all of your prescriptions filled at the same pharmacy when possible to minimize the possibility of harmful drug interactions. - Make sure your oncologist and dermatologist know of any other medical conditions you have or any pain you are experiencing so that they can consult with your primary care physician or specialist as needed.